Lee-Rhaan/Lee-Rhaan/README.md

 >Get to know me:
 - 🔥 _I’m interested in **Software Development**._
 - 🌱 _I’m a **Java Developer** with a background in **HTML & CSS, C#**._
+- 🗄 _I have experience working with Spring boot, Angular, MySQL and Postman.
 - 💞️ _I’m looking to collaborate on any project that will improve my skills._
 ---
 ### Contact: